-National Clean Out Your Computer Day is Born
+National Clean Out Your Computer Day timeline

 The Institute of Business Technology names the second Monday in February National Clean Out Your Computer Day.